In this article we’ll look in detail at casework surface finishing, things to consider, requirements, and examples of finishing systems.

 What to Consider When Selecting a Casework Surface Finish

-There are many things to consider when choosing a casework surface finish.
+There are many things to consider when choosing an architectural wood casework surface finish.

 - Finishing Cost: costs vary greatly, and it’s important to do your research.
 Some finishes may seem good value but require more labor which can add to your budget.
 Don’t cut costs by applying less coats of finish as you will not get the results you desire in terms of protecting and moisture-proofing the wood, or getting the right aesthetic.